You'll explore and pioneer approaches to global challenges in relation to:

 We support you to articulate your knowledge and skills impact through work-based challenges during the course of the EMBA.

 You'll benefit from Newcastle University’s award-winning career service which will support you with your career journey.
-You'll also have an individually assigned academic coach and a personal tutor.
+You'll also have an individually assigned executive coach and a personal tutor.

 We encourage and facilitate growth of your professional network, stimulating new connections and possible directions that your career can take you.